 - Lowered quality of life

-If you have suffered nerve damage as a result of someone else’s negligence, then you are well within your rights to file a claim.
+If you have suffered nerve damage in Dallas as a result of someone else’s negligence, then you are well within your rights to file a claim.
 However, that does not mean that your claim will automatically be successful.
-In order to ensure that you get the compensation you deserve, you need to work with an experienced attorney who can fight for a high settlement.
+In order to ensure that you get the compensation you deserve, you need to work with an experienced Dallas nerve damage lawyer who can fight for a high settlement.

 No one should be left shouldering the burden of a mistake that wasn’t their own.
 If you have been seriously injured due to a negligent person in Dallas or Fort Worth, then you deserve compensation.
 We at The Lenahan Law Firm specialize in catastrophic injuries in Dallas, which means that we only take on a few clients every year.
 This allows us to give in-depth support and guidance to our clients through this difficult process.
 If we sound like the firm for you, then call us at (214) 295-1008 and tell us about your case.